 Moving to New Zealand from the US: Complete guide for 2026

-Yes, Americans can move to New Zealand from the US through various visa pathways including skilled worker visas, investment visas, work-to-residence programs, and family sponsorship.
-With around 28,000 US-born residents already living in New Zealand (a 29% increase in five years), the move is becoming increasingly popular thanks to streamlined visa processes, high quality of life, and favorable expat tax rules.
+Americans can move to New Zealand from the US through various visa pathways, including skilled worker visas, investment visas, work-to-residence programs, and family sponsorship.
+Stats NZ birthplace data shows a growing number of US-born residents already live in New Zealand, helped by streamlined visa processes, high quality of life, and favorable expat tax rules.

 Can Americans move to New Zealand?

-Yes, US citizens can move to New Zealand legally through multiple visa routes.
-This also answers the question can Americans live in New Zealand?’
-No specific quota limits Americans, unlike some other nationalities.
+Yes, US citizens can move to New Zealand legally through multiple visa routes, and no specific quota limits Americans, unlike some other nationalities.

-The most common paths are: skilled migrant visas for qualified professionals (55 or younger), work visas with job offers from accredited employers, investment visas (from NZD $100,000), student visas, family/partner visas, or working holiday visas (ages 18–30).
+The most common paths are: skilled migrant visas for qualified professionals (55 or younger), work visas with job offers from accredited employers, the Entrepreneur Work Visa (from NZD $100,000) or the Active Investor Plus Visa (from NZD $5 million), student visas, family/partner visas, or working holiday visas (ages 18–30).
 Each has specific requirements.

 Requirements for Americans